- You are required to report any vehicle accident involving injury, death, or property damages totaling more than $500 to the police.

 Insurance Requirements in the State of Georgia

 Other types of insurance coverage are offered in the state, but are not mandatory.
-These include coverage to pay for damage caused by uninsured and underinsured motorists, collision coverage and medical payments coverage.
+These include coverage to pay for injuries and damage caused by uninsured and underinsured motorists, collision coverage and medical payments coverage.

 Do I Have To Report An Accident To My Insurance Company?